tizhad/pokemon/README.md

 - Install the dependencies: `npm install`
 - Start the application: `ng serve`
 - The application will be available at `http://localhost:4200`.

-### Usage
-After starting the application, you can navigate through the list of Pokemon.
-Clicking on a Pokemon will display more details about it.

 ### Testing
 The project uses Jasmine and Karma for unit testing.
 To run the tests, use the command `ng test`.